-Mr. Arthur Smelyansky is the Chief Portfolio Officer of the Corporation and the Manager.
-He currently serves as the Chief Executive Officer and Portfolio Manager at Maccabi Capital Management LLC and is a Portfolio Manager, Hedge Fund Trader and Co-Founder of Maccabi Equity Income Fund.
-Mr. Smelyansky was the Senior Analyst and Trader at Bonello Holdings Inc., located in Toronto, Canada, from September 2012 to January 2018.
+Arthur Smelyansky currently serves as the Chief Executive Officer and Portfolio Manager at Maccabi Capital Management LLC and is a Portfolio Manager, Hedge Fund Trader and Co-Founder of Maccabi Equity Income Fund.
+Arthur was the Senior Analyst and Trader at Bonello Holdings Inc., located in Toronto, Canada, from September 2012 to January 2018.
 During his tenure at Bonello Holding, the company improved investment returns from 6% to 9.71%.
-Mr. Smelyansky's responsibilities ranged from credit analysis and research for the entire portfolio to the direct management of a book of assets worth almost \$40 million.
-Mr. Smelyansky's specialty is in options trading, and using derivatives to preserve capital and lower portfolio volatility.
+Arthur's responsibilities include credit analysis, market research for EquityLine MIC and direct management of a portfolio with assets over \$40 million.
+Arthur's specialty is in options trading and using derivatives to preserve capital and lower portfolio volatility.